 Frequently Asked Questions

-The Student Leadership Conference is open to all undergraduate and graduate students at the University of San Francisco.
 The conference is paid for by the ASUSF Student Activity Fee in order to subsidize the leadership development of our students.
 The conference also has representation from a variety of campus organizations.
 Campus organizations are expected to send a minimum of two representatives as part of upholding our commitment to strengthening the quality of leadership among student organizations.

 How many people attend?

-Why are some organizations required to attend?
+Why are organizations required to send representatives?

 First, we expect that our more visible, prominent, and resourced student organizations demonstrate socially-responsible leadership practices that uphold the values and mission of our University (i.e. Magis, Cura Personalis, People for and with Others, Ad Majorem de Gloriam, and Unity of the Heart and Mind), yet there are few opportunities for students to have hands-on experience with applying values into their day-to-day practices as leaders of their organizations.
 The Student Leadership Conference serves as one of the premier opportunities to share and examine best practices in socially-responsible leadership within our community.
 We expect this of our more prominent groups who have access to these resources to demonstrate these practices as their influence often goes beyond those who have less access to resources.

-Second, the Student Leadership Conference serves as space for campus leaders to come together to foster stronger relationships that can promote new collaborations.
+Second, the Student Leadership Conference serves as a space for campus leaders to come together to foster stronger relationships that can promote new collaborations.
 Collaboration is an essential value of socially-responsible leadership that demonstrates the reality that each of us (whether as individuals or as groups) exists within a larger community that we each have a responsibility toward bettering in our mission toward social justice.
 Social Justice cannot be achieved if we do not have relationships the go beyond those who are part of our immediate groups and communities.
 Thus, by requiring each organization to send a minimum of two representatives we get closer toward that goal of building a community that is both aware of its members and feel a sense of connection and care toward them.

 Lastly, the Student Leadership Conference engages participants in a series of events that promote a stronger awareness of self in relation to others.
 Self-Awareness is an essential ingredient to be an effective leader who aims to be socially responsible in their leadership practice.
 Our annual conference offers experiences that encourage participants to examine who they are in relation to the world around them.
 Leadership is often thought of an individual endeavor, when in fact leadership is actually found in the space between self and others.
 As a department, we are committed to offering programs that promote self-awareness to better manage oneself in relation to others while in pursuit of making USF, and the world, a better place.